alperenilgaz/alperenilgaz/README.md

 -----
 #  Alperen Ilgaz

-I'm Alperen from Turkey, and i am a university student apart from the courses I take, I am improving myself in cyber security and django.
-I really enjoy learning languages,working on cyber security and from designing websites.
+I'm Alperen from Turkey, and i am a university student apart from the courses I take, I am improving myself in  ReactJs and django.
+I really enjoy learning languages,working on from designing websites.
 That's why I'm trying to improve myself on these issues quickly.
-You can check out my TryHackMe at https://tryhackme.com/dashboard.